The best way to get more Twitter followers

 My Twitter journey

 It was 2013, and I was having this crazy idea of starting a blog.
-After publishing some articles, I saw there is traffic coming from Twitter, a social media platform I had never tried before.
+After publishing some articles, I saw there was traffic coming from Twitter, a social media platform I had never tried before.
 So, on the 23rd of December 2013, I created a Twitter account and wrote my first tweet to Lukas Eder and Petri Kainulainen.

 As you’ll see, this article is not going to teach you how to get thousands of followers overnight.
 Instead, it will provide a list of tips you can use to build a vibrant community of people that share the same interests.